What are ‘entry exit points’?

 Chapter 16 there describes the movement of qi round the circuit made by the meridians, each of which is a link in a continuous chain.
 Where a channel connects with the next one is through the exit point of the first channel and the entry point of the second.

-4. An entry exit point obstruction is usually suspected either from pulse diagnosis where there is a clear mismatch between the pulse energies or qualities between two consecutive channels on the circuit, or when a series of treatments stops working with a patient.
+We suspect an entry exit point obstruction either from pulse diagnosis when there is a clear mismatch between the pulse energies or qualities between two consecutive channels on the circuit, or when a series of treatments stops working with a patient.

 Many acupuncturists are never taught this method so don’t notice it or know how to treat it.

-5. Excess energy in one channel pulse and deficiency in the next channel pulse suggest this treatment.
+Excess energy in one channel pulse and deficiency in the next channel pulse suggest this treatment.
+Each channel has its own set of symptoms so these may be suggestive.

 This is because the Lung and Spleen channels are respectively before and after the Large Intestine and Stomach channel duo.

-8. However, in eight of the channels the entry points lie at or near the finger or toe tips and are often painful: they would certainly awake the qi, but might stimulate the patient too much (!) so are used less, or an adjacent point is used.
+8. However, in eight of the channels the entry points lie at or near the finger or toe tips and are often painful.
+They would certainly awake the qi, but might stimulate the patient too much (!).
+So we use them less, or an adjacent point instead.

 Similarly, in women, the first point of the Pericardium, P-1, Tainchi, lies 1 cun lateral to the centre of her nipple so may not be appropriate to use, in which case P-2 Tianquan might be used instead.

 This suggests that at the end of some channels, several points might be used to ease the Qi flow out of the first channel towards the second channel.
-Or perhaps this only applies to points on the torso.
+Or perhaps this only applies to points on the torso, but I’m inclined to think this applies more to points at the extremities, ie on the hand or foot.

-9. Accidents, surgical interventions and other blocks impede free movements of qi both along channels and between one and the next.
+Accidents, surgery and other blocks impede free movements of qi both along channels and between one and the next.
+(They usually also cause Blood Stasis.)

 Entry Exit points supply a way to stimulate free movement of qi in these cases.
 Sometimes use of an appropriate entry or exit point can make a huge difference to a patient’s health.

-On checking her pulses I realized that her Small intestine pulse seemed stronger than that of her Bladder pulse.
-Treating the exit point of the Small Intestine channel on her left and the entry point of her left Bladder channel returned equality to the pulses.
+On checking her pulses I realised that her Small intestine pulse seemed stronger than her Bladder pulse.
+I treated her left Small Intestine channel exit point and her left Bladder channel entry point.
+This returned equality to the pulses.

 She later reported that the pain never returned.
 (Whether her left eye opened more I don’t recall: sorry.)

-For example, Shaochang HE-9 is both the exit point of the Heart channel, but also, being its Wood point, its tonification point in the 5 element (or phase) system view.
+For example, Shaochang HE-9 is the exit point of the Heart channel.
+Also, being its Wood point, He-9 is its tonification point in the 5 element (or phase) system view.

 Suppose, the Heart energy was too high and the Small Intestine pulse energy too low, one might think that using HE-9 would tonify Heart qi still further.